Meena373/OTT-Platform-Anlysis---PowerBI-Project/README.md

 Release year trend analysis showing OTT content growth over time **(Area Chart).**
 Interactive slicers for content type, genre, title, and duration to enable detailed exploration.
 Year range slider to analyze content trends across different time periods.
+## Conclusions:
+The OTT Content Analytics Dashboard shows that movies make up the majority of OTT platform libraries.
+TV shows account for a smaller yet significant share.
+This indicates a strong focus on on-demand movie consumption.
+The rating-wise distribution indicates that most content is targeted toward general and teenage audiences.
+The sharp increase in titles released in recent years highlights rapid platform growth and rising competition.
+Geographical analysis shows that content is sourced from multiple countries.
+Overall, the dashboard clearly illustrates how Power BI can change OTT data into actionable insights for understanding content strategy, targeting audiences, and tracking platform growth trends.